 The process of replacing a double window pane is significantly more involved.
 When one pane is cracked or broken, with rare to no exception, both panes will need to be replaced.
 Double window panes should also be replaced when moisture appears between the two pieces of glass.
 This means that the unit’s seal has been compromised and the problem will only get worse.

 Installing new window panes is a bigger job than it may seem.
 Though you will most likely be able to find comprehensive instructions on how to do it, the process requires a fair degree of knowledge and an even larger degree of finesse.
-An experienced DIY might give it a whirl, but, as the materials are costly and delicate, it’s probably time to call in a pro.
+An experienced DIY might give it a whirl, but, as replacing window glass costs hundreds of dollars or more, and is a delicate procedure, it’s probably time to call in a pro.

 Most picture windows are single-paned, but there are some dual-paned models out there as well.
 Whether it has a single or double window pane, replacing a broken picture window is an enormously delicate and difficult job.
 This will take not just one professional, but possibly a small team of them.
 It is not something you can do without proper training and equipment, and the materials are expensive enough that it needs to be done right the first time.